openturns/openturns/paper/paper.md

 among others.
 One of the goals of OpenTURNS is to provide a consistent interface to these tasks in the UQ context.

+# Software design

+OpenTURNS relies on a dual-language architecture to balance computational efficiency with user accessibility.
+The core library is implemented in C++, which handles the memory management and heavy computational workloads required by Monte Carlo simulations, high-dimensional integration, and optimization algorithms.
+This C++ core is then exposed through a Python interface using SWIG.

+The primary trade-off in this design is the increased complexity of maintaining a mixed-language codebase and managing bindings.
+However, this cost is outweighed by the performance gains in intensive numerical tasks.

+From an architectural perspective, OpenTURNS is strictly object-oriented, mirroring mathematical concepts directly in the code.
+Users manipulate objects such as `Distribution`, `Process`, and `Function`.
+The `Function` class, for instance, provides an abstract representation of mathematical models, allowing for caching, composition, and automatic or finite-difference differentiation.
+This abstraction ensures that reliability and sensitivity algorithms can operate on complex industrial black-box models exactly as they would on simple analytical equations.

 # Features